 In this article, we’ll define SMART objectives and goals, describe their qualities, and present examples to help you understand how to use them.

-What are SMART Objectives?
+What are SMART goals and objectives?

-The important thing is to resolve issues surrounding what, when, where, who, with what and how.
-I have jokingly named this the 5 Wives and 1 Husband technique to remember the Ws and H.
+The important thing is to resolve issues surrounding what, when, where, who, with what, and how.
+I have jokingly named this the 5 Wives and 1 Husband technique to remember the Ws and HS.